In The Brick Kilns

 Title.
 Double click me.

-The city has given me, not only a unique vantage point but, photography itself—as a means to document the world around me—identified with the still unexplored city's character.
-I have attempted to reflect the frailty of my own imagination set against the stark reality of the workers' lives and also attempted to interpret their faces and gestures through the façade that is framed by the odds that are set against them.
-They may be the ignored, overlooked, or underprivileged creations of the same creator as my own, but perhaps have simply chosen to reinvigorate their belief in the power of human resilience and patience by way of the sheer difficulties thrown at them and their own power to overcome these difficulties with élan and dignity.
+The city has given me a unique vantage point and photography itself—the means to document the world around me.
+I have attempted to reflect on the frailty of my imagination set against the stark reality of the workers' lives and also tried to interpret their faces and gestures through the façade framed by the odds set against them.
+They may be the ignored, overlooked, or underprivileged creations of the same creator as my own.
+Still, perhaps they have chosen to reinvigorate their belief in the power of human resilience and patience through the sheer difficulties thrown at them and their power to overcome these difficulties with élan and dignity.

-I have consciously chosen to sensitize my audience to the great privileges they have in comparison to this larger—yet ignored—part of society, and made a silent appeal at a subconscious level to arouse their feelings.
-I feel satisfied if my photographs manage to stir positive emotions towards these marginalized people in Indian society.
-I am attempting to say that their hidden stories and struggles live through the only available elixir of life available to them, faith.
-I have chosen the brick kilns environment as a subject because of my own earthbound connection to the idea of land as mother and soil as a nurturer of those who live on it.
+I have consciously sensitized my audience to their great privileges compared to this more significant—yet ignored—part of society and made a silent appeal at a subconscious level to arouse their feelings.
+I feel satisfied if my photographs stir positive emotions towards these marginalized people in Indian society.
+I am attempting to say that their hidden stories and struggles live through the only elixir of life available to them: faith.
+I have chosen the brick kiln environment as a subject because of my earthbound connection to the idea of land as a mother and soil as a nurturer of those who live on it.

-The kilns for me have always been a signifying element in the Indian rural landscape.
-I was curious about them and wanted to understand what these chimneys meant in the world, and the primitive process itself of digging and carrying soil by children?
-I wanted to know the final journey that this soil took, which had robbed children of their childhood, women of their femininity, animals of their sturdiness, in the process of building a home for someone.
+The kilns, for me, have always been a signifying element in the Indian rural landscape.
+I was curious about them and wanted to understand what these chimneys meant in the world and the primitive process of digging and carrying of soil by children.
+I wanted to know the final journey that this soil took, which had robbed children of their childhood, women of their femininity, and animals of their sturdiness, in building a home for someone.

-It was a heartbreaking revelation to know that most brick kiln workers die at an early age due to lung-related illnesses—as an everyday occupational hazard.
-I also found that the journey was one of inanimate objects and materials, as soil became brick, and, in order to build homes that were consecrated by people who were homeless it, therefore, became a journey of helplessness, one which had brought these migrants—as they searched for a better future; though they would, in the end, become enslaved by the very destiny they wanted to change.
+It was a heartbreaking revelation to know that most brick kiln workers die at an early age due to lung-related illnessesas an everyday occupational hazard.
+I also found that the journey was one of inanimate objects and materials, as the soil became brick, and to build homes that were consecrated by people who were homeless, it, therefore, became a journey of helplessness, one which had brought these migrantsas they searched for a better future; though they would, in the end, become enslaved by the very destiny they wanted to change.

 — Rajesh Kr Singh